Menstrual Cycle Calculator: How it Can Help You Conceive

 What is a Menstrual Cycle?

 We all know the basics, but in terms of trying to get pregnant and how a menstrual cycle calculator can help, it’s important to understand the specifics.
 Every month, your body releases an egg.
 This is called ovulation.
-When you ovulate, an egg is released from your ovary and remains in your body waiting to be fertilized for a span of 12 to 24 hours.
-Meanwhile, the lining in your uterus (known as the endometrium) becomes thicker to create a hospitable environment for the egg to become fertilized and to develop into an embryo.
+When you ovulate, an egg is released from your ovary and enters in your fallopian tube waiting to be fertilized for a span of 12 to 24 hours.
+Five days after it fertilizes, arrives to the uterus to be implanted.
+Meanwhile, the lining in your uterus (known as the endometrium) becomes thicker to create a hospitable environment for the embryo to become implanted.
 Ideally, the embryo would implant in the thicker lining, and you would then be considered pregnant.
 However, when no eggs are fertilized, your body sheds this extra lining from the uterus, which causes bleeding that passes through the vagina; this is your period and it lasts for approximately three to five days.
 This entire process typically happens every month is considered your menstrual cycle.

 A Menstrual Cycle Calculator Can Help You Conceive